cartheur/aiventure-tati/README.md

 ### Background

-A MI device built by a Russian designer (or group) in France in the 1950s.
+A MI device designed by a Russian engineer, developed and assembled by a competent group of engineers in the suburbs of Paris, France in the 1950s.

 ![main](/images/main.jpeg)